 Keep ReadingNorins presents at AALS Conference on Clinical Legal Education

-First Amendment Clinic Director Clare R. Norins spoke on two panels during the Association of American Law Schools’ 2024 Conference on Clinical Legal Education held in May 2024.
+First Amendment Clinic Director Clare R. Norins spoke on two panels during the Association of American Law Schools 2024 Clinical Legal Education Conference.

 Keep ReadingGuide to accessing election records in Georgia